faststeak/IA-smb_status/README.md

 ## Usage

+1. Create a directory called local in IA-smb_status.
-1. Create an inputs.conf in IA-smb_status\local.
+2. Create an inputs.conf in IA-smb_status\local.
-2. Copy the input stanza(s) to be enabled
+3. Copy the input stanza(s) to be enabled
-3. Add `disabled = 0` to each stanza
+4. Add `disabled = 0` to each stanza

 ### Example

 ```
-[powershell://GetSmbServerConfiguration]
+[powershell://GetSmbServerConfigurationV1]
 disabled = 0
 ```